 Exploring the geology of Iceland’s energy

 You will explore Iceland’s astonishingly varied landscapes: glaciers, volcanoes, fjords, geothermal fields, lava flows, rugged coastline, and waterfalls.
 You will experience the power of nature, evident in every aspect of this constantly transforming island.
-Seeing Iceland’s energy sources will give you an essential understanding of the geology behind energy utilization.
+Seeing Iceland’s energy sources will give you an essential understanding of the natural forces involved in energy utilization.

 The south of Iceland and the Golden Circle

 During the program, you will go on a short excursion to take in Iceland’s tremendous geological diversity.
 The program also travels to the famous Golden Circle, which includes the Geysir Geothermal Area, Gullfoss waterfall, and Thingvellir National Park.
 You will discover the beauty and uniqueness of Iceland’s landscape, including volcanoes, glaciers, impressive waterfalls, lava fields, black-sand beaches, and more.
 You will have time to hike, enjoy Iceland’s flora and fauna, or dip into a relaxing hot spring.

 Faculty and Staff

 David Timmons, PhD, Academic Director